 Q: How long do I have to wait for my new email address to work at Berkeley?

-A: Allow 5 business days if you updated your email through the My UC Application website and 3 business days if you contacted us through email@example.com.
+A: Allow five business days if you updated your email through the My UC Application website.
+For MAP@Berkeley, your new email address will work immediately.

 Q: I am receiving someone else’s Berkeley email.
 How do I fix this problem?